jvahland/HexaLeafs/README.md

 We also wanted to keep the cost low.
 So we decided to use a simple 4-pin connector with a pitch of 2.54mm which are SMD soldered to the PCB.

+### How To Power The HexaLeafs?

+We decided to use a USB-C connector for power.
+USB-C is a widely used standard and can deliver enough power for the LEDs.

+### Which LEDs To Use?

+We decided to use WS2815E LEDs.
+They are similar to the well known WS2812 LEDs but have a higher voltage of 12V instead of 5V which makes them more suitable for longer LED strips.
+The higher voltage also means that the current is lower which makes it easier to design the PCB.

+### Area of One HexaLeaf?

+The edge length of one HexaLeaf is 52mm.
+The area of one HexaLeaf is 7025.198mm^2 = 0.007025198 m^2 (square meters).

+10 Hexaleafs = 60 LEDs, they consume at 12V at full white brightness 0.25A in total.
+The power consumption of 10 HexaLeafs is 3W.

+Power Delivery of USB-C at 12V can be up to 60W.

+-> 200 HexaLeafs can be powered by one USB-C port.
+Which is 1.40504 m^4 (meters to the fourth) of LED area.

+Standby is 0.102A, all LEDs off.
+TODO: Make a relais to switch off the power supply for the LEDs.
+Nice to have feature!
+Not mandatory.

+## Open Questions

+### How To Mount The HexaLeafs To The Wall?

+### Foo